Ericaceous compost explained

 What is ericaceous compost?

-So, you have just bought a beautiful plant from the garden centre and brought it home only to read on the label that it will need to be planted in ericaceous compost - but what exactly is ericaceous compost and why do you need to use it?
-Read on to find out all my tips and advice on what ericaceous compost is and how to use it around your garden.
+So, you have just bought a beautiful plant from the garden centre and brought it home only to read on the label that it will need to be planted in ericaceous compost - but what does that mean exactly?
+Read on to find out all my tips and advice on what ericaceous compost is and how to care for ericaceous plants your garden.

 Which plants need an ericaceous compost?